darklynx/request-baskets/docker/README.md

 ## Docker with "golang"

+:warning: `ONBUILD` image variants are [deprecated](https://github.com/docker-library/official-images/issues/2076), and their use is discouraged.

 This is an example of how to use a great [golang:onbuild](https://github.com/docker-library/docs/tree/master/golang) image from official Docker library for Go language.

-Building an image that is based on `golang:ongoing` image should be triggered from the root folder of Go application.
+Building an image that is based on `golang:onbuild` image should be triggered from the root folder of Go application.
 The source code from the current folder is copied into container and compiled inside.
 The result of compilation is packed into a new image with a command that launches the application.
 The content of [Dockerfile](./golang/Dockerfile) in this case is minimal.

 Usage example (should be started from source code root directory):
 ```bash